 “adikeo” translated “offender” in Acts 25:11

-Testimonies to the Church Vol. 5, page 614 Here is the entire text (to page 615): “In order to secure man to Himself and ensure his eternal salvation, Christ left the royal courts of heaven and came to this earth, endured the agonies of sin and shame in man’s stead, and died to make him free.
+Testimonies to the Church by E.G. White, Vol. 5, page 614 Here is the entire text (to page 615): “In order to secure man to Himself and ensure his eternal salvation, Christ left the royal courts of heaven and came to this earth, endured the agonies of sin and shame in man’s stead, and died to make him free.
 In view of the infinite price paid for man’s redemption, how dare any professing the name of Christ treat with indifference one of His little ones?
 How carefully should brethren and sisters in the church guard every word and action lest they hurt the oil and the wine!
 How patiently, kindly, and affectionately should they deal with the purchase of the blood of Christ!
-How faithfully and earnestly they labor to lift up the desponding and the discouraged How tenderly should they treat those who are trying to obey the truth and have no encouragement at home, who have constantly to breathe the atmosphere of unbelief and darkness!” (italics supplied)
+How faithfully and earnestly should they labor to lift up the desponding and the discouraged!
+How tenderly should they treat those who are trying to obey the truth and have no encouragement at home, who have constantly to breathe the atmosphere of unbelief and darkness!”

-The noun “eagle” is from “aetos” (Strong’s #105) found four times in the NT Matthew 24:28; Luke 17:37 as well as Revelation 4:7, and 12:14.
+The noun “eagle” is from “aetos” (Strong’s #105) found four times in the New Testament―Matthew 24:28; Luke 17:37; Revelation 4:7, and 12:14.
 It is a vulture in the first two references, a likeness of a cherubim in the third and a symbol of refuge in the fourth.